 Rich buttery melt in you mouth Mexican Wedding Cookies!
 My family looks forward to these traditional cookies every year.
 These should be on every holiday dessert tray!

 Classic Mexican Cookies

 Why are Mexican cookies called that?

 Back in the “olden” days, baked goods were served as wedding favors at Latin wedding celebrations (history of wedding cakes in Mexico), which is where the name came from.

 Each cookie would be wrapped in tulle with a ribbon and given to guests as a thank you for attending the event.
-What a simple and tasty way to remember the festive event!
+What a simple and tasty way to remember the festive ceremony!

 How do you make Mexican wedding cookies?

 Mexican cookies are a simple butter cookies with nuts and rolled in confectioner’s sugar.

-The ingredients in this recipe are super simple:
+The ingredients in this recipe may be stocked in your house:

 - nuts (walnut or pecans)